Exploring the Gap Between Treedepth and Vertex Cover Through Vertex Integrity: Omitted proofs in Section

 \section{Omitted proofs in Section~\ref{sec:mcs}}

-\begin{restatable}{theorem}{vimcisboth} \textsc{Maximum Common Induced Subgraph} is fixed-parameter tractable parameterized by the sum of the vertex integrity of input graphs. \end{restatable} \begin{proof} Since the proof is almost the same with the one for Theorem~\ref{thm:vi-mcs-both}, here we only describe the differences for handling induced subgraphs.
+\begin{theorem} \textsc{Maximum Common Induced Subgraph} is fixed-parameter tractable parameterized by the sum of the vertex integrity of input graphs. \end{theorem} \begin{proof} Since the proof is almost the same with the one for Theorem~\ref{thm:vi-mcs-both}, here we only describe the differences for handling induced subgraphs.

 Let $G_{1} = (V_{1}, E_{1})$ and $G_{2} = (V_{2}, E_{2})$ be the input graphs of vertex integrity at most $k$.
 We will find $U_{1} \subseteq V_{1}$ and $U_{2} \subseteq V_{2}$ with maximum size $|U_{1}| = |U_{2}|$ such that there is an isomorphism $\eta$ from $G_{1}[U_{1}]$ to $G_{2}[U_{2}]$.